SteveLTN/https-portal/README.md

 Another example can be found [here](/examples/custom_config).

-If you want to make an Nginx configuration that will be used by all sites, you can overwrite `/var/lib/nginx-conf/default.conf.erb` or `/var/lib/nginx-conf/default.ssl.conf.erb`.
+If you want to make a Nginx configuration that will be used by all sites, you can overwrite `/var/lib/nginx-conf/default.conf.erb` or `/var/lib/nginx-conf/default.ssl.conf.erb`.
 These two files will be propagated to each site if the site-specific configuration files are not provided.

 ### Manually Set RSA Private Key Length